amadeuio/tree-data-structure/README.md

         └──G
 ```

-- Let's add a node with data 'child' as a child of the node with data 'C'
+- Let's add a node with data "child" as a child of the node with data "C"

 `tree.addChildToParent("child", "C")`